 Souvenirs – Merchandise will be everywhere you look, so it’s a good idea to decide about souvenirs before you step foot off the parking lot tram.
 Browsing in shops will be tempting since they offer a nice, air-conditioned break from the heat.
 Establishing rules ahead of time about when and if you will purchase items will help to save your sanity.

-Character Dining – Since you are annual pass holders, plan to visit a restaurant for a special occasion.
-If you are looking for a place to find your favorite princess, you will want to visit the Akershus Royal Banquet Hall.
+Character Dining – If you are looking for a place to find your favorite princess, you will want to visit the Akershus Royal Banquet Hall at Epcot.
 You’ll join Disney Princesses for Storybook Dining inside a medieval castle with soaring archways and cathedral ceilings.
 Or, you will love the new breakfast at Trattoria al Forno at Disney’s BoardWalk.
 It’s the only place to meet Flynn Rider, Prince Eric, along with Rapunzel and Ariel.